+Best Place to Photograph the Everglades, do you want to know where it is?
 The Everglades National Park is an incredible place.
-It is so vast, flat, and wet it can be often be difficult to photograph.
+It is so vast, flat, and wet it can often be difficult to photograph.
 My favorite place to go photograph when I visit the Everglades is Pine Glades Lake.
 The sunsets there are just spectacular and there are lots of angles to get some great compositions.

 What you need to bring:

-Make sure you bring a tripod and lots and lots of mosquito repellent, the bugs out here aren’t bugs they are dinosaurs and without repellent they will run you off.
+Lots of mosquito repellent, the bugs out here aren’t bugs they are dinosaurs and without repellent, they will run you off.
 Bring an umbrella in case it starts pouring, you never know out there.

 The road to get there of the main HWY is a dirt road, it’s not too bad but an SUV or pick up truck is recommended, the puddles can be kind of crazy when its rainy season.
 That being said any car will make it out there as long as you go slow.